 What Do Hematologists Do?

-- Monitoring current patients’ conditions and ordering the necessary test to determine how they are responding
+• Monitoring current patients’ conditions and ordering the necessary tests to determine how they are responding

 Hematologist Certifications & Licensure

-All doctors, physicians assistants, and nurse practitioners are required to be licensed in the state in which they practice.
-Licensing is done on a state-by-state basis so applicants should check with their local board to ensure they meet all of the requirements.
+All doctors, physician assistants, and nurse practitioners must be licensed in the state where they practice.
+Licensing is done on a state-by-state basis, so applicants should check with their local board to ensure they meet all of the requirements.

-Certification for hematologists is not mandatory although it is required by most employers and is standard in the industry.
-Hematologists who have earned an MD or DO become board certified in internal medicine through ABIM and subsequently earn a Hematology Certificate by meeting education, residency, and testing requirements.
+Certification for hematologists is not mandatory although most employers require it and is standard in the industry.
+Hematologists who have earned an MD or DO become board-certified in internal medicine through ABIM and subsequently earn a Hematology Certificate by meeting education, residency, and testing requirements.

-Nurse practitioners are certified by a number of different organizations and requirements for certification may be dictated by state nursing boards.
-Hematology nurse practitioners typically earn additional certifications such as the Advanced Oncology Certified Nurse Practitioner (AOCNP) or Certified Pediatric Hematology-Oncology Nurse (CPHON) both from the Oncology Nursing Certification Corporation (ONCC).
+Nurse practitioners are certified by several organizations, and requirements for certification may be dictated by state nursing boards.
+Hematology nurse practitioners typically earn additional certifications, such as the Advanced Oncology Certified Nurse Practitioner (AOCNP) or Certified Pediatric Hematology-Oncology Nurse (CPHON), both from the Oncology Nursing Certification Corporation (ONCC).

 How Much Do Hematologists Make?